 The companies falling under this category owns at least Rs.300 Crore and deploys 75% of its total assets in infrastructure loans.
-It must also have credit rating A or above and CRAR of 15%.
+It must also have a credit rating A or above and CRAR of 15%.

 Systematically Important Core Investment Company (CIS-ND-SI):

 In case a company owns assets worth Rs.100 crore or more and has deployed 90% of its assets in debt instruments or loans in group companies, then it is considered as CIS-ND-SI.
 Of the 90%, 90% should be invested in equity shares.

 Infrastructure Debt Fund (IDF-NBFC):

 The investment of these companies is primarily in the infrastructure sector.
 These funds are crucial, as it is difficult to obtain these funds.
 It is because of its scale of the requirement of these funds, long gestation period, and long-term requirements.

 You could either register this as a trust or a company.

 In case it’s a trust, then it would be a mutual fund which comes under SEBI regulations.
 It will then be called as IDF-MF.

 And if it is a company, then it would be under RBI regulations.
 Then it will be called as IDF-NBFC.

 Mutual benefit financial company:

 This is a type of company, whose main aim is to enable its members to pool their money with a pre-calculated investment objectives.
 The sources of this fund are share capital & deposits from its members and the general public.